St Richard's Church, Ham: History

 On 20 May 1966 the church was consecrated to St Richard of Chichester by the Right Reverend Mervyn Stockwood, then Bishop of Southwark.

 The kitchen and facilities for disabled people were improved in 1998.
 The children's area was developed in 2003 with the addition of folding screens and a mural.
 A large wooden cross that stands on the mound outside the church was constructed by local young people in 2006.

 The church was listed Grade II in February 2024.
+It was later added to the Heritage at Risk Register and forced to close due to issues with the roof.
+In March 2026 Historic England confirmed a grant of £425,000 for repairs.

 Church activities

 A weekly Parish Communion is held at 10 am on Sunday and is followed by tea and coffee.
 A Said Communion is held on Tuesday at 10 am.

 Community use

 The church is linked to the adjacent St Richard's CE Primary School which uses the church for assemblies and other activities.
 The church space is also used by various community groups as well as those connected with the church.
 Users include a play group, a choir and a martial arts group.